The offshore bank account – requirements, procedures, risks

 - The data and information provided by the customer during the compliance due diligence might turn out to be wrong.

-- The business of the client might develop in a direction which is not acceptable for the bank.
+- The business of the client might develop in a direction that is not acceptable for the bank.

 - The communication between bank and customer is from the bank‘s point of view unsatisfactory.